 All students participating in a semester or academic year program abroad must remain registered at Columbus State University.
 All students will be registered for a "placeholder" class which will appear on your CSU student schedule as CIED 4116 (variable credits 12 - 15).
 If you have not been formally accepted by your host university, you should register for classes at CSU as a backup plan.

 Registration is completed on a semester basis.
 If you are studying abroad for one year, CGE will register you during your second term abroad during the CSU open registration period.
-If you are studying abroad for one semester, you will need to make plans to register for CSU classes online by virtually meeting with your advisor while you are abroad.
+If you are studying abroad for one semester, you will need to make plans to register for CSU classes online while you are abroad.

 You will receive a letter grade for all courses taken at the host institution.
 Grades for all courses taken at the host institution will be included on student's CSU academic transcripts and in CSU GPA calculations.
 You should familiarize yourself with the grading scale of your host institution, which may be different than that of the CSU grading scale.
-The Center for Global Engagement utilizes the conversion scales provided by World Education Services (WES).
+The Center for International Education utilizes the conversion scales provided by World Education Services (WES).

 The host institution should send your transcripts directly to the Center for Global Engagement for processing.
 The timeframe for when transcripts are issued varies, so be sure to ask your host institution and follow-up with them prior to your return home.
-CGE will remove your course placeholder, and then input your courses and grades based on your approved Course Equivalency Form, Enrollment Verification form, and the transcript from the host institution.
+CGE will remove your course placeholder, and then input your courses and grades based on your approved Course Equivalency Form and the transcript from the host institution.

-If you will graduate at the end of the semester of your study abroad program, then you should notify the Registrar's Office of your participation in a semester abroad program.
-You will also need to submit the Final Semester Semester Abroad Waiver to the CGE.
+If you will graduate at the end of the semester of your study abroad program, then you should notify the Registrar Office of your participation in a semester abroad program.
 Your grades may not be received by CGE in time to meet the typical grade submission deadline followed by Columbus State.
 The Registrar may allow a one month grace period to receive your grades from your semester abroad without delaying your graduation.

-Course Equivalency & Enrollment Verification
+Course Equivalency

-Work closely with the CGE, the host university, relevant CSU departments, and academic advisor in selecting courses.
+Work closely with the CGE, the host university and your academic department and advisor in selecting courses.
 Some courses may be an academic year-long, and others may not be appropriate for you as an exchange student.
 Some universities will encourage students to take courses in many disciplines, and others will request that you stay within one discipline.
 Take some time to work through these issues to ensure that you identify a list of courses that are appropriate for you.
 Realize that the "course credits" listed for overseas classes will be different than the U.S. course credit hour system.
-Make sure that you register for a full load of courses (12 credits at CSU).
+Make sure that you register for a full load of courses.